invenia/blog/draft01.md

 The iteration interface requires two methods of `iterate`, but it's handy to use default arguments[^defaults] to only write out one function.
 However, sometimes there is no clear initial value for `state`, e.g., if it requires you to start iterating over the wrapped iterable.
-In this case it's helpful to use "slurping" and "splatting"[^slurpsplat] to refer to either zero or one function argument—the presence or absence if the `state` argument.
+In this case it's helpful to use "slurping" and "splatting"[^slurpsplat] to refer to either zero or one function argument—the presence or absence of the `state` argument.

 A simple example is the `TakeNth` iterator from [IterTools.jl](https://juliacollections.github.io/IterTools.jl/latest/#takenth(xs,-n)-1).
 Its implementation of the `iterate` function looks like this: